pavandixit93/javascript_array_functions/README.md

 Download index.html and *.js file and run it in your broswer and see console log for output.

-I have added *.js file in index.html and commented those files. just remove commentted code to run *.js file.
+I have added js files as functionname.js in index.html and have commented them. just remove commentted code to run function as per need.